Online Privacy Statement

 When evaluating student responses to assessments, EQAO will disclose to the principal of the student’s school any content that it considers to be offensive, along with the student’s name; EQAO will not score the offensive content.

 For public reporting of student achievement results, EQAO uses depersonalized and aggregated information.
-EQAO does not disclose information to the public about test results if the number of students involved is so small (less than 10) that an individual might be identifiable, even though individual results do not include student names.
+EQAO does not disclose information to the public about test results if the number of students involved is so small (fewer than 10) that an individual might be identifiable, even though individual results do not include student names.
 EQAO uses depersonalized student responses as examples for the scoring of assessments and for public resources and reports.

 EQAO may disclose personal information to organizations or individuals for the specific purpose of conducting research, and in such circumstances, EQAO will enter into an agreement with the researcher to ensure protection of the personal information in accordance with the Freedom of Information and Protection of Privacy Act.